Shiv-Tyagi0409/CountriesToCities_Clean_Architecture_Android/README.md

 A clean architecture example.
 Using Kotlin Flow, Retrofit and Dagger Hilt, etc.

 # Intro
+- **This App Can Works Both Offline And Online For Online I Have Used Retrofit And for Offline I have Used RoomDB Along With Dagger-Hilt And Clean Architecture Method I have Followed.**

-Architecture means the overall design of the project.
+- Architecture means the overall design of the project.
 It’s the organization of the code into classes or files or components or modules.
 And it’s how all these groups of code relate to each other.
 The architecture defines where the application performs its core functionality and how that functionality interacts with things like the database and the user interface.
 Clean architecture refers to organizing the project so that it’s easy to understand and easy to change as the project grows.
 This doesn’t happen by chance.
 It takes intentional planning.